JacobPaxton/data_science_notes/ds_notes.md

     * Random Forest does bootstrapping for lots of decision tree predictions
     * After fitting, print(rf.feature_importances_) to see how important each feature is to predicting the classification (array of percentages)
         * The _ character at end indicates it's a parameter of a trained model
-- K-Nearest Neighbors, KNeighborsClassifier, knn
+- K-Nearest Neighbors: KNeighborsClassifier, knn
         * n_neighbors=, weights='uniform' or weights='distance'
     * Supervised, makes predictions based on how close a new data point is to known data points (effective when there's more known data)
     * Just-in-time algorithm (makes prediction when receive data)
     * "Lazy" because it doesn't make an internal model, just stores data and uses stats to make predictions
     * K-value serves as "votes", top-(K-value)-closest known datapoints to new datapoint for KNN calculation
         * Most common is to try different K-values, some industries have a standard
+- Logistic Regression: LogisticRegression, logit
+    * Instead of fitting a linear regression, you fit a curved regression
+    * Used for binomial/multinomial regression (one plot axis is not continuous/discrete values)
 ### Dummy Steps
 - from sklearn.dummy import DummyClassifier
 - from sklearn.metrics import classification_report